plackyhacker/plackyhacker.github.io/shellcodez/assembly.md

 Press enter to execute shellcode...
 ```

 Details on Keystone Engine can be found [here](https://www.keystone-engine.org).
+This is a great way to debug and test your shellcode as you develop it.

 You can use any 32 bit debugger, it doesn't have to be Windbg, that's just my favourite!
+And of course you need to install Python on the your Windows development machine.

-On to the assembly.
+OK, On to the assembly language.

+## Assembly Primer!

 Coming soon!